Karolína Muchová: 2013–2018: Breakthrough

-2019: First Wimbledon quarterfinal, first WTA title, top 30 debut
+2019: First career title, Wimbledon QF, top 30 debut

 She started the 2019 season with a first-round loss at the Australian Open, losing to Karolína Plíšková.
-She then at the Premier-level Qatar Ladies Open made her first WTA Tour quarterfinal, after defeating Samantha Stosur and Hsieh Su-wei, but then lost to seed No. 4, Elina Svitolina.
+She then at the Premier-level Qatar Ladies Open made her first WTA Tour quarterfinal by defeating Samantha Stosur and Hsieh Su-wei, but then lost to seed No. 4, Elina Svitolina.
 At the Miami Open, she debuted at the Premier Mandatory level-tournaments but was eliminated in the second round by Angelique Kerber.
-Her first tour-level final came at the Prague Open, where she lost to Jil Teichmann.
+Her first Tour-level final came at the Prague Open where she lost to Jil Teichmann.
 Her performance was enough to take her for the first time into the top 100 of the WTA rankings.
 In June, she beat Anett Kontaveit to reach the second round of the French Open, where she lost to Irina-Camelia Begu.
-In July, she reached quarterfinals of the Wimbledon Championships, beating third seed countrywoman Karolína Plíšková 13–11 in the final set of their fourth-round match, which lasted over three hours.
+In July, she reached quarterfinals of the Wimbledon Championships, beating third seed Karolína Plíšková 13–11 in the final set of their fourth-round match, which lasted over three hours.
 She became the first player to reach the quarterfinals at her Wimbledon debut since Li Na in 2006.
 In the quarterfinal, Muchová lost to Elina Svitolina.
-She followed this with a quarterfinal at the Bronx Open and third round of the US Open, where she was beat by Serena Williams.
+She followed this with a quarterfinal at the Bronx Open and third round of the US Open, where she was beaten by Serena Williams.
 Her maiden WTA Tour title came at 2019 Korea Open, where she defeated Magda Linette in the final.
 Muchová then continued with good results, reaching semifinals of the Premier-level Kremlin Cup, in which she lost to Anastasia Pavlyuchenkova.
 At the end of the year, she debuted at the WTA Elite Trophy with success in her round-robin group, defeating two Americans, Sofia Kenin and Alison Riske, but later lost to Aryna Sabalenka in the semifinal.
 She finished the year as world No. 21.

 2020: Mixed results, US Open fourth round

 In 2020, Muchová produced rather mixed results.
-She reached the second round of the Australian Open for the first time in her career.
-There she lost to CiCi Bellis in straight-sets.
-She then played for the first time at the Qatar Open, where she also recorded her first win over Magda Linette, but lost to seventh seed Kiki Bertens in the second round.
+She reached the second round of the Australian Open for the first time in her career but lost to CiCi Bellis in straight sets.
+She then played for the first time at the Qatar Ladies Open, where she also recorded her first win over Magda Linette, but lost to seventh seed Kiki Bertens in round two.
 After the six month suspension of the WTA Tour due to COVID-19 pandemic, she first played at the Cincinnati Open where she beat qualifier Ann Li in the first round, before she lost to Naomi Osaka.
-Her best performance of the season came at the US Open, when she beat Venus Williams Anna Kalinskaya, and Sorana Cîrstea to reach her first round of 16 there but then lost to Victoria Azarenka.
+Her best performance of the season came at the US Open, when she beat Venus Williams, Anna Kalinskaya, and Sorana Cîrstea to reach her first round of 16 there before she lost to Victoria Azarenka.
 By the end of the year, Muchová reached only the first round of the French Open and the second round of the Ostrava Open.
 However, she spent the whole year inside the top 30.